scientific-python/circleci-artifacts-redirector-action/README.md

 This is typically whatever follows the CircleCI artifact root path, for example `0/test_artifacts/root_artifact.md`.

+> **Note**: The standard PR-to-main-repo-from-branch-in-a-fork workflow might
+> not activate the action.
+For changes to take effect, changes might need to be
+> made to a branch *in a repo with the action enabled*.
+For example, you could
+> iterate directly in `master`, in a separate branch in your main repo, or
+> enable the action in a fork for testing purposes.

 ## Limitations

 Currently has (known) serious limitations: